Neptune-Sky/CustomMusic/README.md

 # CustomMusic
 A mod that allows loading of custom music into Spaceflight Simulator.

-This mod WILL NOT WORK with the old third-party modloader.
-You will need to be on a version of the game with the official modloader.
 # How to Use

 **NOTE:** Music files must be in mp3, ogg, wav, or aiff format.